RAUC-futbol/futbol-fans/README.md

 ## Description of Project

 Fútbol (soccer) fans can build their own dashboards to track their favorite teams.
 The custom dashboard displays news and statistics for the teams, players and other preferences.
-They can also connect with other fans of the same team.

 - Users want to track their favorite teams
 - Interactive way to customize sports news and statistics
-- Connect with other fans of the same team

 ## User Stories